Andy Neate: Racing career

 After first racing in karting, he drove in Formula First in 1997.
-In 1999 he went on to the Formula Opel Europa Cup and a year later he drove in the Ford Fiesta Championship.
+In 1999, he went on to the Formula Opel Europa Cup and a year later he drove in the Ford Fiesta Championship.
 He drove in some rounds of the Production class for the BTCC in a Team CAM Mitsubishi Carisma, replacing original intended driver Sandro Proietti prior to the start of the season.
-For 2002 he moved up to the British GT Championship, driving a Marcos Mantis.
-In 2004 he joined the TOCA tour with both the Renault Clio Cup and the SEAT Cupra Championship.
+For 2002, he moved up to the British GT Championship, driving a Marcos Mantis.
+In 2004, he joined the TOCA tour with both the Renault Clio Cup and the SEAT Cupra Championship.
 He got a drive in 2005, in the British Touring Car Championship for Team Nuts with Daniels Motorsport in a former works Vauxhall Astra Coupe.
 He only drove in the final three rounds at Brands Hatch, finishing eighteenth in the championship with one point and planned to enter the final rounds of the 2006 Season in the same car, only to shelve this plan.
-In 2006 he won the Ford Fiesta Championship title, and finished first in class at the Britcar 24 Hours in a Honda Civic Type R, as well as driving at Silverstone in the SEAT Cupra Championship.
-A year later he raced again in the SEATs, Fiestas and the Britcar 24 in a Mosler GT3 RS where he finished second.
+In 2006, he won the Ford Fiesta Championship title, and finished first in class at the Britcar 24 Hours in a Honda Civic Type R, as well as driving at Silverstone in the SEAT Cupra Championship.
+A year later, he raced again in the SEATs, Fiestas and the Britcar 24 in a Mosler GT3 RS where he finished second.
 He drove in two rounds of the Porsche Carrera Cup Great Britain for Red Line Racing.

 2008 accident

-At the start of the 2008 Britcar 24 Hours at Silverstone, he was involved in a serious accident at the start of the race.
+At the start of the 2008 Britcar 24 Hours at Silverstone, Neate was involved in a serious accident at the start of the race.
 He suffered terrible injuries including a broken neck from which he spent the next eighteen months recovering.
 He had missed on a drive with West Surrey Racing in a BMW 320si for the 2008 BTCC Season and was in talks with WSR about driving for them in 2009 prior to the Britcar event, but the deal could not be completed due to his injury.